Luff in the time of cholera

 — Hang glider designer Terry Sweeney interviewed in the USHGA magazine Hang Gliding, August 1977

-The piece of fabric stitched between the rear rigging wires by the keel, just visible in the colour photo of my Skyhook 3A, was my half-hearted attempt at a device known as a sail feather.
+The piece of fabric stitched between the rear rigging wires by the keel, just visible in the colour photo of my Skyhook 3A, was a half-hearted attempt (by the original author of this web site) at a device known as a sail feather.
 Standard Rogallos were thought by some to become unstable in pitch in a steep dive because, with the air flowing parallel to the airframe, the sail deflated and ceased to provide lift, which is essential for control in a weight-shift controlled aircraft.
 Several fatalities in the USA had been attributed to luffing dives.
 The idea was that the fixed sailfeather, small though it was, would act as an up-elevator, preventing such an extreme situation developing.

 However, in the April 1975 edition of the USHGA magazine Ground Skimmer, top American pilot Chris Price pointed out that, as long as the sail begins luffing from the trailing edge, the glider remains pitch stable, partly because of the drag caused by the flapping sailcloth.
 Exactly that was demonstrated by Chris Wills in the 1976 movie Sky Riders.